Tinikling: Description

 Two or four parallel pairs of bamboo poles, each around 6 to 12 ft long, are held by two or more sitting or kneeling people ("clappers" or "clickers").
 The poles are used as percussive instruments accompanying rondalla music played with string instruments (usually bandurrias, guitars, laúdes, octavinas, or ukuleles).
 They produce clapping sounds as they are struck against the ground (or two raised pieces of wood) and each other in a triple metre pattern.
 Traditionally, the poles are tapped twice on the ground on the first two beats, then brought together on the third beat.

 Two or more dancers then weave through the rapidly moving bamboo poles with bare feet and ankles.
 The dancers have to carefully follow the rhythm so as not to get their ankles caught between the poles as they snap closed.
 They start the dance with their hands at their hips or clasped behind their backs.
 The tempo of the bamboo poles becomes faster as the dance progresses, forcing the dancers closer together as their movements become more frantic.
-The dancers hold hands at the last part of the dance, when the tempo is the fastest.
+The dancers hold hands at the last part of the dance when the tempo is the fastest.
 They end the dance by letting go of each other's hands and stepping out entirely of the moving bamboo poles.

-For the dance, females traditionally wear a dress called balintawak or patadyong, and males wear an untucked embroidered shirt called the barong Tagalog.
-The balintawak are colorful dresses with wide arched sleeves and the patadyong is a pineapple fiber blouse paired with checkered skirts.
-The barong Tagalog is usually light long sleeved shirts and worn with red trousers.
+For the dance, women traditionally wear a dress called Balintawak or patadyong, and men wear an untucked embroidered shirt called the barong Tagalog.
+The Balintawak are colorful dresses with wide arched sleeves and the patadyong is a pineapple fiber blouse paired with checkered skirts.
+The barong Tagalog is usually a light long-sleeved shirt worn with red trousers.
 Dancers wear no footwear while performing.

 Modern variants of the dance can include innovations like increasing the number or arrangement of the poles (including switching poles mid-dance), changing the number of dancers, or using different music and choreography.
 Tinikling has also been noted to have the music changed in modern times to modern songs with strong percussions and bass to connect the traditions of the Philippine folk dance with their modern-day lifestyle.
 In the Philippines, the dance is often performed on certain Sundays.